SimonLucas/KotlinGamesJS/README.md

 Example methods are shown below for drawing the bat and the score.
-It's mostly ok, the only horrible thing is passing Strings to control the colour (takes a bit of figuring out how to get this right...)
+It's mostly ok, the only horrible thing is passing Strings to control the colour (takes a bit of figuring out how to get this right i.e. the settings of `context.fillStyle` which can take several types of colour specification.)

 ```